 by: Thomas Young

-In step four of the Four-Step Process we review ROI and tracking the results of your web marketing efforts.
+In step four of the Four-Step Process we review ROI and tracking the results of your strategic digital marketing efforts.
 At the core of step four is website conversions.
 How you design and develop your site will impact its ability to generate online conversions.
 Let’s take a closer look at online conversions as they impact your design and development process.

 The marketing goal of every website should be to convert visitors to customers.
 This is also the web marketer’s great challenge, as many websites are online brochures that focus more on describing the company than converting website users.
-It starts by developing a conversion strategy that is included in your web marketing plan.
+It starts by developing a conversion strategy that is included in your strategic digital marketing plan.

 This conversion strategy is the real measure of a website’s effectiveness and its ability to convert web users into sales.
 This is not an easy task and there are no quick fixes.
 It starts with learning the online conversion process and what works.
-Converting even a small percentage of your website visitors into sales can drive a very high ROI on web marketing work.
+Converting even a small percentage of your website visitors into sales can drive a very high ROI on strategic digital marketing work.
 Below are several important strategies business leaders should know to effectively drive online conversions.

 Develop a Conversion Strategy